-7. If the total canopy cover calculated at step 6 is less than the required canopy cover calculated at step 3, and it is not feasible to plant additional trees within the site, then the shortfall may be delivered on other land, in accordance with the hierarchy of planting locations (Figure 9).
+7. If the total canopy cover calculated at step 6 is less than the required canopy cover calculated at step 3, and it is not feasible to plant additional trees within the site, then the shortfall may be delivered on other land.
 The amount of additional canopy cover delivered within the site and the amount delivered off-site should be documented in the landscape design report.